eslint/cn.eslint.org/docs/developer-guide/contributing/new-rules.md

 We need all of this information in order to determine whether or not the rule is a good core rule candidate.

 我们需要所有这些信息来判断它是否满足核心规则的候选要求。

-## Resource Limitations

-## 资源限制
+## Accepting a Rule

-Please keep in mind that we receive a lot of rule proposals and the ESLint team is completely a volunteer team that works in its free time to maintain ESLint.
-As a result, even if we like the idea for a rule, we may not have the resources to implement it.
-You greatly increase the likelihood of getting a new core rule into ESLint if you are willing to implement it yourself.
-The team is very good at guiding first-time contributors through the rule creation process.

-我们收到了许多规则提案，而且ESLint 团队是一支完全由志愿者组成的团队，我们只能利用业余时间维护 ESLint。因此，即使我们喜欢某条规则的想法，我们可能没有人力去实现它。如果你愿意自己实现这条规则，这将会大大增加它成为 ESLint 核心规则的可能性。这个团队非常善于指导新的参与者完成规则的创建。
+In order for a rule to be accepted in the ESLint core, it must:

+1. Fulfill all the criteria listed in the "Core Rule Guidelines" section
+1. Have an ESLint team member champion inclusion of the rule
+1. Be very important for ESLint users because it either catches a serious problem or allows styling of code in accordance with a popular style guide

+Keep in mind that we have over 200 rules, and that is daunting both for end users and the ESLint team (who has to maintain them).
+As such, any new rules must be deemed of high importance to be considered for inclusion in ESLint.

+## Implementation is Your Responsibility

+The ESLint team doesn't implement new rules that are suggested by users because we have a limited number of people and need to focus on the overall roadmap.
+Once a rule is accepted, you are responsible for implementing and documenting the rule.
+You may, alternately, recruit another person to help you implement the rule.
+The ESLint team member who championed the rule is your resource to help guide you through the rest of this process.

-## Creating Your Own Rules
+## Alternative: Creating Your Own Rules

 ## 创建你自己的规则